JonArbell/phish-alert-frontend/README.md

 # PhishAlert: AI-Enhanced URL Protection (Gmail Extension)

 ## Overview
 **PhishAlert** is a browser extension designed to enhance email security by helping users identify potential phishing links within Gmail.
-The system monitors user interactions with email links, prompts users for permission to verify the URL's safety, and provides warnings if a link is flagged as safe, suspicious, or phishing.
+The system monitors user interactions with email links, prompts users for permission to verify the URL's safety, and provides warnings if a link is flagged as safe or suspicious.

 ### Features
-- Real-time user interaction tracking for Gmail links.
 - Permission-based URL safety checks.
 - Responsive UI for security prompts using Bootstrap.
 - Hover and click detection for enhanced interaction control.